-The inner walls of the mosque is striking in its purest whiteness, because its premises are cut down thicker than chalk rock.
-Because of this, coming here, you immediately feel the special atmosphere of an ancient shrine.
-The structure of the temple consists of several original halls, each of which is connected by common passages.
+The inner walls of the mosque are white, because it is cut inside a chalk rock.
+The mosque consists of several halls, all of them are connected by passages.
 There is a spiral stone staircase leading to a pavilion located on a flat cliff.
-Picturesque drawings of various eras are depicted on the walls, and the central part and vaults are decorated with epigraphy of Arabic writing.
+Rock carvings of various eras are depicted on the walls, while the central part and the ceiling are decorated with Arabic writings.